firdousalam/Interview-Question/README.md

 # Q29: What are streams? ☆☆☆

 Answer:
+A stream is a continuous flow of data.

+Instead of reading/writing all data at once, streams process it in chunks, which is memory-efficient.

+Useful for:

+Reading/writing large files.

+Handling HTTP requests/responses.

+Processing video/audio in real time.
 The official Node.js documentation defines streams as “A stream is an abstract interface for working with streaming data in Node.js.”
 The stream module provides an API for implementing the stream interface.
 Examples of the stream object in Node.js can be a request to an HTTP server and process.stdout are both stream instances.
 In short, Streams are objects in Node.js that lets the user read data from a source or write data to a destination in a continuous manner.
 Streams are objects that let you read data from a source or write data to a destination in continuous fashion.
 In Node.js, there are four types of streams.